AdobeDocs/commerce-admin.en/help/merchandising-promotions/customer-segment-rtcdp.md

 >[!IMPORTANT]
 >
->The Real-Time CDP extension is in beta and only available to a select number of customers.
+>The Experience Platform Audiences extension is in beta and only available to a select number of customers.

-The Real-Time CDP extension for Adobe Commerce lets you import Experience Platform Audiences into Adobe Commerce to dynamically personalize cart price rules.
-The Audiences built within Real-Time CDP are based on data from various enterprise systems, such as Enterprise Resource Planning (ERP), Customer Relationship Management (CRM), point of sale, and marketing systems.
+The Experience Platform Audiences extension for Adobe Commerce lets you import Experience Platform Audiences into Adobe Commerce to dynamically personalize cart price rules.
+The Audiences built within Experience Platform are based on data from various enterprise systems, such as Enterprise Resource Planning (ERP), Customer Relationship Management (CRM), point of sale, and marketing systems.

->[!NOTE]
->
->Audiences in Experience Platform are referred to as segments in Adobe Commerce.

 Using Experience Platform Audiences in Adobe Commerce requires that you:

 - [Activate](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/adobe-commerce.html) Adobe Commerce as a destination in Experience Platform
-- [Install](#install-the-extension) the Real-Time CDP extension in Adobe Commerce
+- [Install](#install-the-extension) the Experience Platform Audiences extension in Adobe Commerce
-- [Configure](#configure-the-extension) the Real-Time CDP extension in the Admin to import Experience Platform Audiences into Commerce
+- [Configure](#configure-the-extension) the Experience Platform Audiences extension in the Admin to import Experience Platform Audiences into Commerce
 - [Create](#create-a-cart-price-rule) a cart price rule based on the imported Experience Platform Audiences

 ## Install the extension